Play as a reading or speaking game

 To play as a speaking game, use images in the boxes.
 To play as a reading game, use words or sentences in the boxes (see the screenshots above for examples).

-Variable.
-The game doesn't have a set ending.
-I usually just play until class time is up (usually about 20min).
-However, occasionally I set point goal such as whoever scores 1500 points wins.
+(NOTE: The runtime for this game can VARY because it has no set ending.
+I usually play until class time is up, often around 20min.
+However, occasionally I set point goal such as whoever scores 1500 points first wins.)